While bath bombs might provide a relaxing experience, everything has an environmental impact.

 Research found that fish with a high cornstarch diet experienced reduced growth and immunity.

-Natural mica may contain trace metals like aluminum, lead, cadmium, and mercury, which are toxic to humans and marine life.
+Natural mica may contain traces of metals like aluminum, lead, cadmium, and mercury, which are toxic to humans and marine life (study, study, study).

-While essential oils come from plants, they could also act as a pollutant since they do not break down in the water.
+Although essential oils come from plants, they can also act as a pollutant since they do not break down in the water.

 It’s difficult to discern the environmental impacts of fragrance extracts and fragrance oils.